jettandres/todont/README.md

-# TODO App
+# TODONT 🚫
 A fullstack app for learning both FE and BE development

 ## Todo:
 - [ ] Code backend server
 - [ ] Code frontend app
 - [ ] Setup docker-compose
-- [ ] Fill up swagger docs
+- [ ] Fill up OpenAPI docs
+- [ ] Setup e2e with Playwright

+## Tech Stack
+- htmx
+- Go
+- PostgreSQL
+- Github Actions for CI/CD

-## Folders
+## File Tree

-`todo-app`
+`app`
-- folder containing the front-end of the app.
+- folder containing the front-end components of the app.
 I'm planning to use htmx to learn on the go

-`todo-server`
+`server`
 - folder containing the server.

-`swagger`
+`docs`
-- folder containing the swagger documentation. will use this also as practice for documenting my endpoints better
+- folder containing the documentation like Swagger/OpenAPI and [Mermaidjs](https://mermaid.js.org/)

 `.github`
 - contains github actions that perform CI/CD